248.AI

 Brand Design & Website

-A minimalist, type-led brand design for a San Francisco AI startup — grounded in the mathematical concept behind the company's name, and expressed through a dot-based visual language that extends from logo to live, interactive web.
+A minimalist, type-led brand design for a San Francisco AI startup — anchored in a Game of Life metaphor and expressed through a dot-based visual language that extends from logo to live, interactive web.

 Client